-- ♣ Children are all individual and unique, and we celebrate this.

-- ♦ We maintain clear boundaries and expectations to create safe and predictable environments. - → We include consultation to the pupil population to ensure a co-produced inclusive neurodiversity affirmative school. - [⊕] We recognise children can be distressed and can experience meltdowns or shutdowns.
+- Children are all individual and unique, and we celebrate this. - We have an inclusive by design approach. - We value developing strong and respectful relationships.
+This includes with our children, between staff, with parents/carers, and the wider community, such as CAMHS. - We maintain clear boundaries and expectations to create safe and predictable environments. - We include consultation with the pupil population to ensure a co-produced inclusive neurodiversity affirmative school. - We recognise children can be distressed and can experience meltdowns or shutdowns.
 We also recognise that some behaviours are just part of everyone's childhood and adolescence, for example, pushing boundaries when developing independence. - We recognise that we as a whole school community we impact one another.
-Regular reflective practice enables us to understand, make sense of and support this impact positively. - ⊕ Our philosophy is never based on punishment but focused on solutions. - There are times when children may become so distressed that additional measures may be required to keep them and others safe.
+Regular reflective practice enables us to understand, make sense of and support this impact positively.

+Our philosophy is never based on punishment but focused on solutions.

+There are times when children may become so distressed that additional measures may be required to keep them and others safe.
 Our staff are trained to respond appropriately and must always use the least restrictive intervention as possible.

-♣ Our teachers and wider school team are role models in creating inclusive communities.
+Our teachers and wider school team are role models in creating inclusive communities.